AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 $$

 The boundary $z_2=0$ is the diagonal $x_1=x_2$.
-It divides April's square into two triangles.
-Together they still cover the original region, so no allowed input disappears.
+It divides April's square into two triangles whose union equals $R$, preserving complete coverage of the allowed region.

-This is **divide and conquer**.
-We divide one unresolved problem at the source of its uncertainty, then conquer each simpler phase separately.
-In the off triangle, $h_2=0$ exactly.
-In the on triangle, $h_2=z_2$ exactly.
-Neither child needs a relaxation for this ReLU.
+The split follows **divide and conquer**: divide one unresolved problem at the source of its uncertainty, then conquer each simpler phase separately.
+Fixing the phase makes $h_2$ linear in each child, which lets us analyze both triangles exactly.

 <figure style="text-align: center;">
   <img src="{{ '/imgs/april-split-tightens-relu.svg' | relative_url }}?v=relu-phase" width="820" style="display: block; margin: 0 auto;" alt="April's input square divided along the diagonal x1 equals x2.
 Above the diagonal the second ReLU is off and equals zero; below the diagonal it is on and equals x1 minus x2.">